Chapter 5 of 11

 Create Free Account

-What You'll Learn When to split your codebase, how to structure teams that scale, and how to document so you're not the bottleneck.
+What You'll Learn When to split your codebase, how to structure teams that scale using the Spotify Model, how to hire at hypergrowth velocity, and how to document processes so the founder is no longer the bottleneck.

 Technical Debt: The Silent Killer

-Here's the truth: your code will break, your servers will crash, and your team will struggle—at the worst time.
-Be ready.
+Here is the truth: your code will break, your servers will crash, and your team will struggle--at the worst possible time.
+The question is not whether these failures will happen, but whether you will be prepared when they do.

 The Symptoms of Tech Debt